SQL

 a penguin can only be on one island; the bug is using and where or is needed.

-Teaches the difference between and and or and how to spot conditions that can
+Shows: the difference between and and or and how to spot

 Run this query and count the rows returned.
 Then run a query to find the distinct